Jane Buckingham, Special Services Director

 To refer a child, please download and return the Gifted Referral Form.

-Gifted Education Policy
+Gifted Education Plan and Policy

 The goal of Campbell City Schools is to provide high-quality instruction in the English